Overview

 Dynamic

-The Object type is not dynamic per se, nor are there dynamic classes, nor are there legacy ECMAScript prototype objects.
-Only the * type is dynamic.
+The Object type is not dynamic per se, nor does it contain undefined, nor are there dynamic classes, nor are there legacy ECMAScript prototype objects.
+Only the * type is dynamic and contains undefined.

-Matching: The str.match resulting object is slightly different.
+Matching: The str.match resulting object is slightly different, but still supports indexing.

 Overriding methods